Kenji Ogiya

-Kenji Ogiya (扇谷 健司 Oogiya Kenji) is a Japanese association football referee who has refereed in the J-League, J. League Division 2 as well as the Polish Ekstraklasa and Polish First League.
+Kenji Ogiya (扇谷 健司 Oogiya Kenji) is a Japanese association football referee who has refereed in the J-League, J. League Division 2 as well as the Polish Ekstraklasa and I liga.
 He is also an international referee, having officiated two international games since 2007.

 History

 Domestic

 Ogiya has been refereeing since 2000, however became a fully professional referee in 2007.
 Since then he has gone on to officiate nearly 100 J.League games, 9, J. League Division 2 matches, as well as 9 J. League Cup matches.
-He has also officiated matches in Europe, in the Ekstraklasa and Polish First League.
+He has also officiated matches in Europe, in the Ekstraklasa and I liga.

 International

 In 2007, Ogiya was awarded his FIFA badge, which made him eligible to officiate international fixtures.
 To date, he has done so on two occasions.
 One "friendly" between Poland and Greece, and a 2011 AFC Asian Cup Qualification match between Australia and Indonesia.